zarinlo/codelabs/codelab-springboot-api.md

 Under the **api** folder you have a **stock** folder, which is where we are going to define the Stock controller, object classes and services.
 Under the **config** and **exceptions** folder, we will create shared classes that the entire project will use.

 <!-- ---------------------------------------------------------------------------------------------------------------- -->
-## Configuring your API Project
+## Configuring your Maven Settings
 Duration: 5

-Before we can import your API into any IDE (i.e. Eclipse, IntelliJ), we need to configure your maven settings.
+Before we can import your API into any IDE (i.e. IntelliJ), we need to configure your maven settings.
 Once you have installed maven you also need to inlcude a `settings.xml` file directly under your **.m2** folder.
 Your **.m2** folder should be in your user home directory.
 Take a look at the maven install guide to ensure that your folder is in the correct place.

 The file will be used by maven to install the needed dependencies and it points to public repositories, which your local machine will reference when it's pulling down dependencies.
-If you are running into issues with downloading the dependencies, you may need to configure the **proxy** section.
+If you are running into issues with downloading the dependencies, you may need to configure the **proxy** section. e

 ➡️ <a href="../elements/assets/springboot-api/settings.xml" style download>View settings.xml file</a>